Los Angeles, the Creative Capital of the World, Is Our Laboratory.

 Explore the arts and cultural field with partnering arts organizations such as museums, theaters, presenters, funders, and government agencies.

-Complete your degree requirements with the successful execution of a conventional Master’s thesis.
+Complete your degree requirements with the successful execution of an academic master’s thesis.

 Archival Studies